digipres/workbench/src/formats/profiles.md

 This is a first prototype of this kind of analysis tool, and we are keen to hear your feedback on what works, what doesn't, and what a future version could look like!

 It will be launched at [iPRES 2024](https://ipres2024.pubpub.org/), as part of the [Digital Preservation Registries: What We Have & What We Need](https://ipres2024.pubpub.org/pub/52dby49z/release/1?readingCollection=ef524688) workshop.
-But if you see us at the conference you are encourage to ask us to walk you through using this tool and talk to us about sharing your own format profiles.
+But if you see us at the conference you are encouragedto ask us to walk you through using this tool and talk to us about sharing your own format profiles.

 You can also get in touch with us directly.
 See the [contact details on the homepage](../#contact).